Routes

 GET /jobs/{job_id} returns full details for a specific job including outputs and workflow:

 The Jobs API consolidates data from the queue and history into a single unified format.
-Use
+Use /jobs instead of separately querying /queue and /history endpoints.

-The/ws endpoint provides real-time bidirectional communication between the client and server.
+The /ws endpoint provides real-time bidirectional communication between the client and server.
 This is used for:

 - Receiving execution progress updates